-Taiwan's semiconductor policy focuses on expanding interdisciplinary cooperation in semiconductors, with semiconductor chips seen as the common foundation on which the 5+2 Innovative Industries are based.
+Semiconductor chips are the common foundation on which the 5+2 Industrial Innovation Plan are based.
 As the link that connects the 5+2 Industrial Innovation Plan with the IoT, the industries involved require chip design and semiconductor technologies.
-Taiwan hopes to guide Taiwan's semiconductor industry to expand beyond ICT and consumer electronics into cooperation in innovative industries such as green energy, smart machinery, agriculture, biomedicine and electric vehicles.
-Semiconductors, therefore, is listed as one of the ten major industries of Taiwan's industrial innovation R&D plan.
+Taiwan hopes to guide the semiconductor industry in expanding from consumer electronic products into cooperation in innovative industries such as green energy, smart machinery, agriculture, biomedicine, and electric vehicles.
+Semiconductors, therefore, are listed among the 10 major industries in the 2018 industrial innovation R&D plan.

-Continuous Growth in Demand for Semiconductor Materials
+■ Continuous Growth in Demand for Semiconductor Materials

-The Taiwan IC industry comprises approximately 300 companies, and procurements of semiconductor materials totaled more than US\$11 billion in 2018, making Taiwan the world's largest procurer of semiconductor materials.
-As Taiwan's IC production value continues to grow, its demand for new materials and equipment will also continue to rise.
+The Taiwan IC industry comprises approximately 300 companies, and purchases of semiconductor materials totaled more than US\$11 billion in 2018, which made Taiwan the world's largest purchaser of semiconductor materials.
+As Taiwan's IC output continues to grow, its demand for new materials and equipment will also continue to rise.

-Specific opportunities in the area of semiconductor materials:
+■ Specific opportunities in the area of semiconductor materials: